Chart Color Schemes

 Andergrove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Andergrove's dwelling structure, as per the latest Census, consisted of 83.0% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+In comparison, Non-Metro Qld had 85.1% houses and 14.9% other dwellings.
 Home ownership in Andergrove was at 25.4%, with mortgaged dwellings at 41.9% and rented ones at 32.8%.
-The median monthly mortgage repayment was $1,647, below Non-Metro Qld's average of $1,733.
-Median weekly rent in Andergrove was $350, compared to Non-Metro Qld's $340.
-Nationally, Andergrove's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,647, lower than Non-Metro Qld's average of $1,733.
+The median weekly rent figure was $350, compared to Non-Metro Qld's $340.
+Nationally, Andergrove's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing